iiamthestorm/rei-notes/人生、夢、日本/Why did you come to Japan (何で日本に来たの).md

 "In the other words, Many of us don't know exactly why we feel so attracted to japan, but we do know the source of that feeling is meaningful."

-I think that i come to japan looking for manifestations of the magic we fee
+I think that i come to japan looking for manifestations of the magic i feel in let say, 文化, きょ, languange